CatotronExists/Keno-API/README.md

 ### Disclaimer
 This program is being made for educational purposes only, use at your own risk.
 If you wish to use this program you have to download and run it on your machine, there will be no public database.
-You have to collect it, which can be done with this program.
+You have to collect the data, which can be done with this program.